elehcimd/mltraq/mkdocs/tutorial/managed-experiments.md

 # Managed experiments

-MLTRAQ can handle for you the execution flow of experiments, offering an higher degree of automation and increased reproducibility:
+MLtraq can handle for you the execution flow of experiments, offering an higher degree of automation and increased reproducibility:

 1. **Definition of execution pipelines**: organize your code into execution steps, enabling code reuse and better documentation;